-Snorgo is a UK designed and made product that offers a how to stop snoring DIY approach to helping you stop snoring for good in as little as 6-8 weeks.
+Snorgo is a UK designed and manufactured product that offers a how to stop snoring DIY approach.
+You could stop snoring for good in as little as 6-8 weeks.
 The small mouth held device is used to complete a series of short daily exercises which can be split out across the day and take no more than 6 minutes in total to complete.
-The aim of the exercises is to train the involuntary muscles that are responsible for snoring so that once strengthened, snoring is reduced and ultimately cured.
+The aim of the exercises is to train mouth (pharynx) muscles.
+These muscles are involuntary – not under conscious control, so harder to exercise without Snorgo.
+Once these muscles are strengthened, snoring is reduced and ultimately cured.

-Below we share more information on the science behind snoring, what the DIY approach to curing snoring with Snorgo looks likes and why it is a great option for anyone looking for an easy to use, budget friendly alternative to medical or surgical treatments for snoring.
+Below we share more information on the science behind snoring.
+We look at what the DIY approach to curing snoring with Snorgo looks like.
+We also discuss why it is a great option.
+It supports anyone looking for an easy to use, budget-friendly alternative to medical or surgical treatments for snoring.
 Look also at Tips for stopping snoring for further information.

 Many areas of our health and fitness can be directly impacted by our own daily actions.
 From the things we do, the things we eat and activities we take part in.
 Taking small steps to improvement and building consistently good habits add up to big results over time, and DIY cures for snoring are no different.

 Like all long term improvements to our bodies, when using Snorgo to cure your snoring for good, you must be willing to put in the work yourself to see the results you want.
 For those that enjoy being in control of their own success, you can complete a small series of exercises using Snoro to build strength in the muscles responsible for snoring that lasts.
 If tackling your snoring on your own terms like this sounds like the best cure available to you, read on to find out how Snorgo works.